 Exterior

 The Xoom falls into the 9-10” size category so it intends to compete with Apple's iPad 2 (hereinafter referred as simply “iPad”).
 The Xoom is similar in size to the iPad.
 The Motorola Xoom's dimensions are 9.8” (l) x 6.6” (w) x .50” (h) compared to the iPad which has dimensions of 9.5” x 7.3” x .34”.
 Basically, it is longer but less wide than the iPad.
 Of course, the iPad is ultra-thin at .34”.
-The Xoom feels solid weighing in 1.6 lbs while the iPad weighs 1.3 lbs
+The Xoom feels solid weighing in 1.6 lbs while the iPad weighs 1.3 lbs.

 The Xoom has a strong feel and has a high quality build (body is anodized aluminum).
 In addition, the screen is made of the tough Gorilla Glass.
 The Xoom has Micro USB port, headphone jack, an unusable micro-SD/LTE SIM slot, mini-HDMI port and DC Power port.
 The external speakers are very good although we are not fond of speakers on the back.
 The sound is projected away from you.
 Even the cheap Zenithink had speakers on the bottom side.
 Overall, the speakers are decent and loud.
+However once you get to about a quarter of way, the sound is barely noticeable even with headphones.
+Nonetheless, we played music and watched videos on a very high volume with minimal distortion.
+Overall, the exterior quality is excellent.

 The Motorola Xoom does include a 5MP rear facing camera and a 2MP front facing.
 The rear camera takes good pictures and HD videos (see video of Additional Footage).
 However, I am not sure how many people will use a 10” table to take pictures or video.
 The front camera is OK for video conferencing or using as a mirror but that is about it.